 If you want to hear some reviews of these chuhai drinks, check out our video that we have linked above, where a few members of our team (new to Tokyo!) try out different Strong Zeroes!

 Have you tried Strong zero or any chuhai drinks?
+Did you grab them in convenience stores?
 If you have any stories you’d like to share, please include them down below in the comment section!